 COMPANY Wintershall Norge

 At Wintershall Norge, we make things happen.
-We are one of the most successful oil and gas companies on the Norwegian Continental Shelf (NCS) and have ambitions to become one of the leading players in the industry.
+We are one of the most successful oil and gas companies on the Norwegian Continental Shelf (NCS) and are one of the leading operators in the industry.
 The NCS is one of the core regions in Wintershall’s global portfolio and we are here to stay.

 Wintershall Norge has a unique advantage being a part of BASF.
 This gives us a strong financial backbone and the support to achieve our ambitious goals.

-We have achieved extraordinary exploration successes in recent years with for example the Maria and Skarfjell discoveries, and are moving quickly to develop the reserves.
-In 2013 we became the operator of a major production platform in Norway for the first time.
+We have achieved exploration successes in recent years with for example the Maria and Nova discoveries, and are moving quickly to develop the reserves.
+Since 2013 we have been the operator of a major production platform in Norway, Brage, and in 2015 we became operator of our first subsea field, Vega.
 We have a long-term approach and are investing about half of our worldwide exploration budget in the Norwegian Continental Shelf.

 Wintershall Norge AS opens office in Oslo